Doubly nonlinear stochastic evolution equations: Introduction

 The case of $A$ nonlinear and $B$ linear has been originally treated by {\sc Barbu \& Da~Prato} \cite{Barbu-DaPrato} (see also \cite{BBT14,KM16}) in the framework of the two-phase stochastic Stefan problem.
 There, the authors study equation \eqref{eq:00} with the choices $\beta_1=I$, $\beta_0=f=0$, and $\alpha=\operatorname{sign}+I$, with $I$ being the identity on $\Rz$.
 Existence and uniqueness of strong solutions is obtained through a suitable change of variable, rewriting the equation in the dual space $H^{-1} $, and using regularization and passage to the limit techniques.
 Such reformulation hinges on the linearity of $\beta_1=I$.

 The only contribution tackling the genuinely doubly nonlinear case is {\sc Sapountzoglou, Wittbold, \&~Zimmermann} \cite{SWZ18}, where nonetheless $A$ is assumed to be Lipschitz-continuous, $B$ has the specific divergence form of \eqref{eq:00}, and $F=0$.
 By contrast, these assumptions are dropped here.
 In particular, we stress that in our analysis $A$ is allowed to be multivalued, as for $\alpha=\operatorname{sign}+\tilde\alpha$ mentioned above.
+As far as the operator $B$ is concerned, our techniques rely on the Hilbert stricture of the space $V$ and require a linear growth assumption on $B$, while in \cite{SWZ18} also $p$-growth conditions for $B$ are included.
+In this direction, let us mention that in order to study equations in the form \eqref{eq:0} with both $A$ multivalued and $B$ possibly of $p$-growth (as for example in the case of pseudo monotone operators) one should set the problem in a Banach space framework for $V$.
+This requires completely different techniques than the ones used in this paper, and it is currently studied in a work in progress.

 Our setting is exactly that of {\sc Di Benedetto \& Showalter} \cite{diben-show}, whose findings we extend here to the stochastic case.
 In particular, note that doubly nonlinear equations in the form \eqref{eq:0} cannot be treated using existing techniques.
 Indeed, the intuitive substitution $v=A(u)$ does not work, as the operator $B\circ A^{-1}$ is not well-defined on $V^*$ due to the lack of coercivity of $A$ on $V$.
-For this reason, equations in the form \eqref{eq:0} are usually referred to as {\it implicit}, in the sense that they {\em cannot} be rewritten in the form $ dv + \tilde B v\,dt = G\,dW,$ for any suitable choice of the operator $\tilde B$.
+For this reason, equations in the form \eqref{eq:0} are usually referred to as {\it implicit}, in the sense that they {\em cannot} be rewritten in the form $dv + \tilde B v\,dt = G\,dW,$ for any suitable choice of the operator $\tilde B$.